Aaron-Nazareth/Tic-Tac-Amigo/README.md

 ## Project Description

 ### MVP Task
-The game you will model is tic tac toe, AKA noughts and crosses.
+The game you will model is tic-tac-toe, AKA noughts and crosses.
 Your app will need to:

 - Have a recognisable layout
 - Allow two players to take alternate turns